gemseo/gemseo/doc_src/data_persistence/cache.rst

 .. note::

-    The types of cache can be extended by subclassing :class:`.AbstractFullCache` or :class:`.MemoryFullCache`.
+    The types of cache can be extended by subclassing :class:`.BaseFullCache` or :class:`.MemoryFullCache`.
     :meth:`~.MDODiscipline.set_cache_policy` will find the new types automatically because it is based on a :class:`.CacheFactory`.